 Proposed projects in the Mission District are reviewed under the existing requirements of the Planning Code.
+Projects can require a variety of land use entitlements requiring public hearings or are approved administratively following public notification.

 The Way It Would Be: